ENGR 100-600 | University of Michigan

 For any direction, the single run with the highest speed will be the team’s official speed in a given direction.

-During the performance evaluation, each team will use their prototype ROV to simulate inspecting the risers of an offshore wind turbines.
+At the showcase, each team will use their prototype ROV to simulate inspecting the risers of an offshore wind turbines.
 The inspection is non-destructive, non-contact.

 As of the writing of this document, the steps in the simulation are as follows: